 12:00 PM – Lunch at Press 626 Café and Wine Bar

 Camouflaged amongst the quaint houses of Norfolk’s beloved Ghent neighborhood is a local favorite, Press 626 Café and Wine Bar.
 Housed in a historic 1906 Victorian home and former bank, Press 626 offers a casual and eclectic experience with a side of Southern hospitality.
 Wines are pulled from the former bank vault behind the bar and served to visitors relaxing in cozy nooks and on the front porch, alongside dishes from an ever-changing menu created from local in-season produce.
 With three Sommeliers on staff, visitors can be sure they’ll find the “most eclectic and coolest wine list around.”

 2:00 PM – Roam with the Animals at the Virginia Zoo

 Take one last adventure before hitting the road at the Virginia Zoo.
 Stroll the 53 acres of luscious gardens and visit its 700 furry, feathered and scaly animal friends.
 Witness the animals in their natural habitat; giraffes outstretching for leaves, monkeys swinging from branch to branch and grasp a moment of tranquility with the songs from a Magpie bird before you head home.

-Strictly follow the itinerary or wander off the list and you'll be sure to have a memorable experience in Norfolk and Virginia Beach.
-Not only are we neighboring cities but we also have teamed up to create you the At Last Pass - a pass that brings you the best savings and deals of 2020.
+Strictly follow the itinerary or wander off the list and you’ll be sure to have a memorable experience in Norfolk and Virginia Beach.
+Not only are we neighboring cities but we also have teamed up to create you the At Last Pass – a pass that brings you the best savings and deals of the year.
 So bring your family, your friends, or a date — your vacation is here, at last.